FreakingLoki/inventory_simulator/README.md

 adding new customers and managing their accounts. `inventory.py` handles all inventory control functions like receiving, item lookup, and more. `orders.py` is where the order history functions live and is also where the invoice lookup and management tools are.
-`quotes.py` holds all of the quote generation logic.
+`quotes.py` holds all the quote generation logic.
 This modular approach improves both readability of the code and maintainability of the entire codebase.
 It is now much easier to locate and fix or update a function.